-You can’t argue with success: Since our foundation in 2015, we have successfully run six innovation labs with a total of around 250 participants, including 134 company representatives.
-These labs resulted in 30 promising business models, 17 of which went into testing.
-Subsequently 12 of the 17 were developed as business ventures and are currently being piloted in their target countries.
+Since our foundation in 2015, we have successfully run eight innovation labs with a total of 199 participating companies.
+These labs resulted in 28 promising business ideas and established partnerships.
+10 of these business ideas are currently piloting in the market.

 Based on this experience, we know exactly how to support our participants according to their individual needs.
 Aspiring entrepreneurs as well as multinational companies believe in our innovative approach.
-For example, in 2016 we entered into a long-term partnership with Merck, and at different times SAP, Boehringer-Ingelheim and Siemens have all been reliable lab of tomorrow partners.
+For example, in 2016 we entered into a long-term partnership with Merck, and at different times SAP, Boehringer-Ingelheim, Siemens and TUI have all been reliable lab of tomorrow partners.

 The lab of tomorrow is looking for ambitious entrepreneurs, intrapreneurs and experts with a strong entrepreneurial spirit, open minds and interdisciplinary expertise.
 If you are eager to make a difference in developing countries, we look forward to linking you up with our global community and helping your business venture succeed.

 Curious?
 Sign up to become part of the lab of tomorrow community.